-The Statistical Officer is responsible for all phases of competitor registration and results production during a competition.
+The Statistical Officer is responsible for the registration and squadding of competitors and results production during a competition.
 The Statistical Officer must appoint and train sufficient scorers to score all targets according to these Rules.
 In a small competition, the Statistical Officer may also be a target scorer.
-The Statistical Officer must ensure that preliminary results are posted on the Official Bulletin Board in a timely manner and that a Final Results Bulletin is provided for team officials and competitors.
-When Visual Image Scoring (VIS, rule 8.4) is used, the Statistical Officer should be someone who has experience and training in the proper use of the VIS system.
-The Chief Statistical Officer must retain all fired and scored targets until the expiration of the time allowed for challenges and protests.
+The Statistical Officer must post preliminary results on the Official Bulletin Board in a timely manner and provide a Final Results Bulletin for team officials and competitors.
+When Visual Image Scoring (VIS, rule 8.4) is used, the Statistical Officer should be someone with experience and training in the proper use of the VIS system.
+The Chief Statistical Officer rust responsible for making final decisions on all score challenges (Rule 9.1).
+The Statistical Officer must retain all fired and scored targets until the expiration of the time allowed for challenges and protests.